 The Original excels at conforming, breathability, and support for average weight sleepers.
 However, sleep style affects comfort more than weight with this model.
 For stomach sleepers, especially lightweight ones, all that contouring leads to bowing of the lower back.

 - Purple® mattresses are excellent at conforming for sleepers of all weights but cater to back and side sleepers.

 - Both mattress manufacturers offer models with excellent breathability but Purple®’s hybrid models edge ahead with their pocketed coil and the Smart Comfort Grid™.

 - Amerisleep has a variety of support levels to accommodate sleepers of all weights and sleep styles.

 - Amerisleep’s stronger warranty keeps you covered for longer.

 - Stomach sleepers, especially lightweight ones, will find better support with Amerisleep.

-Both manufacturers have their pros and cons.
-It comes down to what you want and need.
-When you’re ready to take the leap, use those trial periods.
+Both manufacturers have their pros and cons and deciding which bed is best for you comes down to your personal wants and needs.
+Use mattress reviews to your advantage and when you’re ready to take the leap, use those trial periods, too.
 A mattress is an investment that you shouldn’t rush into.
 Your health deserves a mattress that gives you a solid seven to nine hours of sleep.
 You’ll know you’ve found the best mattress when your bed is your oasis that you can’t wait to visit.